Common crimes

 Starting points, uplifts and discounts: How a sentence is decided

 If you’re convicted of an offence (either having pleaded guilty or been found guilty at a trial), the judge will first set a “starting point” sentence.
-The starting point is about what you did in your particular case.
+The starting point is about the seriousness of what you did in your particular case.
 Many offences will have a starting point of time in prison.
-In setting the starting point, the Judge will look at the features of the offending that made it worse (“aggravating factors”) or not as bad (“mitigating factors”).
+In setting the starting point, the judge will look at the features of the offending that made it worse (“aggravating factors”) or not as bad (“mitigating factors”).
 For example, if your victim was very young, this may be an aggravating factor.

 How much will my sentence be reduced if I plead guilty?